irvin93d/BirdHaressment/README.md

 - [ ] Birds shall “eat” other birds when colliding, causes them to grow.
 New birds shall appear to keep the number somewhat consistent.
 - [ ] Blood shall be spilled from cannibalism.

+## Resources
+- Boids example in 2-dimensions, a lot of this source code have bee  rewritten to C++: [Flocking - Processing.org](https://www.processing.org/examples/flocking.html)

 ## Preview

 ### Screenshots